Paul Asquith

 Paul Asquith (born 12 August 1993) is an Australian professional rugby union player.
-His primary position is centre, but is also an accomplished fly-half and fullback who can also play on the wing.
+His primary position is centre, but is also an accomplished fullback who can also play on the wing.

 Career

 Asquith played his junior Rugby union for Kiama, New South Wales and junior Rugby league for his home town Jamberoo, New South Wales as well as Kiama.
 He was chosen for the St George Dragons S. G. Ball Cup team in 2010 before moving to Rugby sevens in 2012.
 He played 43 games for Australia during the 2012-13 and 2013-14 seasons.

 He made his debut for the Rebels against the Stormers in a 57-31 defeat at AAMI Park coming on as a replacement for Jonah Placid who went off injured in the process of scoring a try.
 He plays his club rugby for Southern Districts in Sydney and also for the Greater Sydney Rams in the National Rugby Championship.